 Paying For Graduate School Ultimate Guide

 Student Planning for Graduate SchoolToday, many more careers require advanced educational degrees.
 Paying for graduate school is becoming more of a norm for students.
 The fear of this additional debt can be intimidating and confusing for most people.
-This article will explain the steps you need, to avoid costly mistakes and maximize this investment in yourself.
+This article will explain the steps you need to avoid costly mistakes and maximize this investment in yourself.

 Create a plan

-Understand the income potential
+Understand the income potential.

-Diagnose current and future demand of career
+Diagnose current and future demands of a career.

-Determine the cost and total debt
+Determine the cost and total debt.

 Identify repayment options

-Loan Repayment and Tax filing chartThe student loan decision is unlike a mortgage or car payment.
-Those loans have a third party analyze the future payment as part of the approval process.
+The decision to take out a student loan is unlike that of a mortgage or car payment.
+For those loans, a third party analyzes the future payment as part of the approval process.
 With a student loan, the borrower needs to do that analysis themselves and determine if it is possible.
-This one of the reasons why the PayForED platform was created since this decision is self-driven.
+This is one of the reasons why the PayForED platform was created: this decision is self-driven.

 Analyze Loan Forgiveness Possibilities

 Initially, I discussed the increased fear of taking on the associated debt to reach your dream career.
 As part of the plan review, a person should review the possibility of loan forgiveness.
-A great way to mitigate the amount of debt is to use the IDR methods and qualify for loan forgiveness.
+A great way to mitigate the debt is to use the IDR methods and qualify for loan forgiveness.

 Plan for life events